fedyacpp/BlumClicker/README.md

 # BlumClicker

-## Latest Update: October 31, 2024
+## Latest Update: November 5, 2024

 **Important:**

-- Update main.py.
-Overlap checking has been removed as it was causing incorrect script behavior.
+- **Halloween Event Ended:** The Halloween promotion has concluded, and old model weights have been returned.
+Please redownload the weights file from the [link in step 4](#installation).
-- Redownload and replace weight file [link in step 4](#installation).
+- **No Updates for U.S. Elections:** There will be no updates to the weights for the upcoming U.S. elections.
+Reason: I have personal life, I'm a human just like you.
-- Please run `pip install --upgrade ultralytics` in the script's folder to update the libraries.
+- **Library Update:** Please run `pip install --upgrade ultralytics` in the script's folder to update the required libraries.

 BlumClicker is an automation tool designed to interact with Blum's Drop Game on Telegram using YOLOv11-based image detection.
 It achieves near-perfect accuracy in identifying and clicking on snowflakes.
 [Watch the demo](https://photos.app.goo.gl/caVfEjbUsoawek9J8).